wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-task.md

 	!!! tip
     	    - **Buildpack** specifies the type of build to run depending on the implementation of the component.
 It converts the integration code into a Docker image that can run on Choreo cloud.
 If an integration is developed using [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/), select **Micro Integrator** as the buildpack.
 If an integration is developed using the [Ballerina language](https://ballerina.io), select **Ballerina** as the buildpack.

-          - **Project Path** specifies the location of the project to build the component.
+          - **Project Directory** specifies the location of the project to build the component.

 8. Click **Create**.
 Choreo initializes the component with the sample implementation and opens the **Overview** page of the component.